Man, that’s a mouthful. So what is it?

 For employers, it means updating your HazCom program to include GHS standards.
 This includes training of staff, updating Safety Data Sheets (replacing MSDS) and ensuring all product labeling is in compliance.
 An important factor to note; workplace container labeling requirements (i.e. secondary bottles, etc) have not changed.
 You simply need to ensure your current system does not contradict any GHS information.

 For distributors and manufacturers, this means ensuring chemicals have correct, compliant labeling as well as making updated SDS available to those using their product.

-The table below summarizes the phase-in dates required under the revised Hazard Communication Standard (HCS):
+This table summarizes the phase-in dates required under the revised Hazard Communication Standard (HCS).

 |Effective Completion Date

 |Dec.
 1, 2013